twixxqz/ZTLauncher/README.md

 ![screen](https://github.com/twixxqz/ZTLauncher/blob/main/IMG/screen.png)

 ### WARNING:
-When you start the launcher, it automatically downloads all the packages needed to launch, namely: Python3-pip, cowsay
+When you start the launcher, it automatically downloads all the packages needed to launch, namely: Python3-pip, figlet

 ### Program launch
 To run a Python console program, you first need to: